 - Resolve issues with unhappy customers

 A service like MyReviewDashboard sets you up with a custom domain name to make it easy to solicit reviews from your happy customers.
 That custom domain can be shared on social media posts, business cards, invoices, receipts, and more.
-Best of all, you can use that same custom domain in your Constant Contact Email Marketing campaigns to grow your Google reviews.

 Constant Contact would allow you to custom brand your email campaign, personalize each email with a custom greeting, and streamline the content to save you time.